SeattleMeshnet/meshbox/README.md

 ----

 * Strip down the binary size
-* Switch back to procd-style init script
-  * We don't need cjdhammer, there's `procd_set_param respawn`
 * Make router.ipTunnel configurable
+* Figure out NAT6 configuration
 * Improve UI wording
 * Introduce proper package versions
+* Fix licensing
-* Extend list of active peers. should show the used interface, and the password name
+* Extend list of active peers
+  * should show the used interface, and the password name
 * Visualize traffic
 * Fill in useful default values for new UDP/ETHInterfaces
 * Autogenerate passwords in the Peers UI